bvieuble/bvieuble.github.io/_posts/2025-01-11-chinavisit1.md

 If you wish to keep up with me, we will cover three main topics which should help you get the best experience possible out of your academic visit in China.
-The first part of my guide, which you are now reading, covers your right of entry into mainland Chinese territory.
+The first part of my guide, which you are now reading, covers your right of entry into mainland China.
 This includes your eligibility for visa exemption and, if not eligible, the procedure to apply for a visa for the purpose of an academic visit.
 If you are already up-to-date on visa matters, you can go check out the next parts of the